-My route to a career in rail has been little less direct than most.
-In fact, as a former rocket scientist it has literally taken me to outer space, then down to the bottom of the ocean during my time in oil and gas before landing firmly on dry land and into rail.
-As an engineer, I am not afraid to try new sectors and all my roles have bought new technical skills and enabled me to develop my professional expertise in different ways.
+My route into rail hasn’t been direct.
+My career has taken me to outer space as a rocket scientist, then down to the ocean depths during my time in oil and gas, before landing on dry land and into rail.
+All my roles have brought me new technical skills, developing my professional expertise in different ways.

-In my day job at RSSB, I support risk assessments for standards change, and share RSSB best practice with stakeholders.
-I’ve been involved in a number of projects including Defective On Train Equipment, Hybrid Safety-Cybersecurity Risk Assessment, the Digital Rule Book, Secondary Emergency Communications and Digital Signalling “Caution on Green”.
+At RSSB, I support risk assessments for changes to standards, and share RSSB best practice with stakeholders.
+I’ve been involved in projects including Defective On-Train Equipment, Hybrid Safety-Cybersecurity Risk Assessment, the Digital Rule Book, Secondary Emergency Communications and Digital Signalling “Caution on Green”.

-However, it is the commitment and the support of my professional development that makes RSSB stand out.
-Since joining RSSB in 2014, my line manager and senior staff have encouraged me to develop my potential, in both technical specialist and a senior leader.
+The commitment to my continuous professional development (CPD) makes RSSB stand out.
+Since joining, my line manager and senior staff have encouraged me to develop my potential, both as a technical specialist and a senior leader.
 RSSB supports my engagement with two senior mentors, the former Technical Director of RSSB and the Head of Operational Assurance at a PLC multi-national.
 As a Fellow of the IMechE, I have also had the opportunity to act as a CPD Auditor and a Chartered Engineer.
-I was also recently elected Chair of the Safety and Reliability Society, affiliated to the UK Engineering Council.
+I am the Chair of the Safety and Reliability Society, affiliated to the UK Engineering Council.